browserengineering/book/book/invalidation.md

 ```

 Otherwise, `IframeLayout` and `ImageLayout` are handled just like
 `InputLayout`.
-Search your code to make sure you you're always
+Search your code to make sure you're always
 interacting with `width` via methods like `get` and `read`, and check
 that your browser works, including testing user interactions like
 `contenteditable`.